EC349-Data-Science-for-Economists/EC349-Seminar-2-Problem-Set/EC349_Problem-Set_2.rnd.md

 #### Instruction:

-1. Create an R Markdown document
+1. Create a R Markdown document
 2. Follow [this link](https://www.markdownguide.org/basic-syntax/) for
     help with basic R syntax OR copy and past this URL in your browser:
     <https://www.markdownguide.org/basic-syntax/>